manwar/theweeklychallenge/content/blog/docker-secret.md

 ## Secret in swarm mode
 ***

-I find this a bit tricky as you will see now.
+This next part is a bit tricky as you'll see.

-We have to enable the `swarm` mode first.
+First we need to enable `Swarm` mode.

 <br>